naiquevin/tapestry/docs/user-guide/query-tags.md

 Clojure functions follow that convention, whereas aiosql needs the name tags to be in `snake_case` as that's the requirement and also the convention in Python.

+### Disabling name tagging

+Name tagging can be disabled by simply removing the `[name_tagger]` TOML table from the manifest file.

+Note however that name tagging cannot be disabled if the [layout](layouts.md) is `one-file-all-queries`.
+Most tapestry commands will fail with validation error in that case.